lkrych/spicewheel/README.md

 ### Bonus features

-1. Support more libraries than Bootstrap (Ex: Foundation, Gridly)
-2. Add more styles to the basic library
+1. Add more styles to the basic library
-3. Deploy the library to npm so that other developers can use it!
+2. Deploy the library to npm so that other developers can use it!
-4. Support JSON usage instead of SpiceRack usage.
+3. Support JSON usage instead of SpiceRack usage.

 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>
 <div>By Facebook - facebook.github.io/react, Public Domain, https://en.wikipedia.org/w/index.php?curid=52974893</div>